Sonic Generations: Reception

 The console and PC versions of Sonic Generations received "generally favorable reviews", according to review aggregator Metacritic.
 The game was also successful commercially, selling 1.85 million copies worldwide across all platforms by March 31, 2012.

 The game's presentation was well received.
 Nathan Meunier of GameSpot called the graphics arguably the best of the series, praising the detail put into recreating each level; this statement was echoed by Tim Turi of Game Informer.
 Jack DeVries and Brian Altano of IGN offered similar praise for the visuals, and described its remixed tracks as "cool" and its sound effects as "spot on".
 Tom Bramwell of Eurogamer felt Sonic Generations was a worthy tribute to the Sonic franchise, though he still considered the franchise's previous entry, Sonic Colors, to be better.

 The gameplay was also positively received; critics praised its level design and replay value.
 Bob Mackey of 1UP.com appreciated the variation between each level and their challenges and letting the player choose the levels they would like to play.
 DeVries and Altano considered the "classic"-style gameplay to be a successful revival of the 1990s Sonic games and the "modern"-style to be similarly enjoyable, though they offered minor criticism of the former's floaty physics and the latter's reliance on speed.
 Justin Towell of GamesRadar praised the level design to be among the best, claiming the Chemical Plant level gets "more fun with every play".
 Bramwell found the 3D levels surprisingly enjoyable.
 Famitsu favorably compared the sense of speed to that of racing games and praised the "nimble" camerawork, describing the overall experience as addictive.

 Some aspects of the game were criticized, however.
 Mackey criticized its occasional framerate issues and on-rails sections.
 Bramwell felt that Generations still suffered from problems present in prior games, and found its controls laggy and criticized certain segments requiring split-second precision.
 DeVries and Altano found the boss fights to be limited and weak, wishing the game had the special stages seen in previous games.
 Empire considered the game's weak storyline to be its only problem.
-Of the game as a whole, Famitsu wrote that the game successfully delivered the series' traditional high speed and exhilaration.
+Famitsu wrote that the game as a whole successfully delivered the series' traditional high speed and exhilaration.
 DeVries and Altano determined that Sonic Generations was accessible to everyone and gave it an Editor's Choice Award.
 Meunier felt that the game combined the best elements of old and new Sonic games well, and concluded that "Sonic Generations doesn't skimp on the speed or the fun".